gbmhunter/MClide/README.rst

 Included Unit Tests
 -------------------

-Clide used the UnitTest++ library to perform unit testing.
-They are located under :code:`test/`.
-The UnitTest++ library is included with this repo.
+MClide used the MUnitTest module to perform unit testing.
+The unit tests are located under :code:`test/`.
 The unit tests check for:

 - Empty commands are handled safely
 - Short and long options work correctly